 My race and my grandmother's look so different and yet so similar.
 She was a Servant; I am a Servant.
 She was a daughter; I am a daughter.
 She was a grandma and now (oh no!)
 I am the grandma!
 Those parts I knew.
 But other parts I had never understood before.

 I guess my mind reasoned that she just used her typewriter because her eyes had left her blind and her handwriting had become so shaky.
 I had failed to recognize her calling and gifting.
 My grandmother was a writer.
 A poet.
 A scribe for her King.
 Pouring His love into those notecards and diaries and stories.
 And even into her book which she "published" by loading a stack of her typewritten pages into a little satchel suitcase.
 Grandma, it is your heritage, your legacy that I am living now!!
 A piece of you in me!

 The words of Psalm 71:18 ring in my heart.
 "Even when I am old and gray, do not forsake me, O God, till I declare your power to the next generation, your might to all who are to come."
 Ging-gi, you did.

 My aunt Sharon called me this morning.
 "Lisa, did you know the last thing Ging-gi did before she fell sick on Friday?
-I was sitting with her reading aloud your new book, Kalyn's Secret.
-We had just read page 120 which says: ‘Love (agape) can best be understood as a spiritual force—a force of the kingdom of light that drives back the forces of darkness and gives the ultimate sacrifice.’
+I was sitting with her reading aloud from your book.
+We had just read page 122 which says: ‘Love (agape) can best be understood as a spiritual force—a force of the kingdom of light that drives back the forces of darkness and gives the ultimate sacrifice.’
 Can you see it, Lisa?
 That is where she fell asleep.
 That is where she rested her life.
 She lived that life of Love."